brown-ccv/jaworski-cellseg/README.md

 ### Pre Process data

-This widget allows you to modify various values to adjust the contrast of the dataset and apply a Gaussian filter.
-By default, we have set values that work best for the Jaworski lab datasets.
-You don’t need to modify these values, but feel free to adjust them if needed.
-Once ready, press the "Pre-process BioImage" button, and additional layers will be added to the visualizer.
+You may pre-process the image with a Gaussian filter and contrast adjustments.
+Default values are set to optimal values for the Jaworski lab datasets.
+Once values are to your preference, click "Pre-process BioImage" and additional layers will be added to the visualizer

  <img src="images/README/preprocess_widget.png" alt="Image description"
    width="280" height="160">